jmichel7/CyclotomicNumbers.jl/README.md

 If you `develop` my package it is easy to use the strategy of lowering only on  demand or to use alternate implementations like dense vectors or sparse vectors (like `Cyclotomics`) –- I prepared boolean flags to choose various implementations  in the  code.
 I  have currently  chosen the implementation with `ModuleElts` and systematic lowering as giving the best results.

-The main way to build a Cyclotomic number is to use the function `E(n,k=1)` which   constructs  the  `Root1`  equal  to   `ζₙᵏ`,  and  to  make  linear combinations of such numbers.
+The main way to build a Cyclotomic number is to use the function `E(n,k=1)` which  constructs  the  `Root1`  equal  to  `ζₙᵏ`,  and  then  make  linear combinations of such numbers.

 **Examples**